 Upwind, bear off as much as 70 degrees to the wind and ease the sheet so the telltales on the windward and leeward side of the luff are flowing.
 As the boat picks up speed, the windward telltale will begin to stall and flutter.
 Trim until the windward telltale begins to flow again.
 In time, you’ll gain enough speed to head a proper course upwind.

 Sailing off the wind in light winds is essentially the same, but slightly more challenging.
 Sail roughly 90 degrees to the wind, and trim the mainsheet to keep both telltales on the luff flowing.
 Once up to speed, you can bear off.

-Facebook will not be used for official class information.
+Facebook is not used for official class announcements.

 Sailed February 24-26

 Annual membership to The International Nite Iceboat Association is $15 and covers the cost of communication and administration.
 Members benefit from use of the website, regatta organization and the general health of the class.